FAQs

 Do I need meditation experience to participate?

-Is this a religious or spiritual group?
+Is this a teaching group?

 What should i bring or wear?